T-Brick/c0deine/langs.md

 - The `error` statement is specified to "immediately terminate the program".
-  Likewise, the reference semantics state that "Along each control-flow path in the body of each block in each func- tion, each locally declared variable is initialized before its use."
+  Likewise, the reference semantics state that "Along each control-flow path in the body of each block in each function, each locally declared variable is initialized before its use."
 (C0.24).
 Thus, it follows that we should accept the following program (since `error` ends the control flow path):
   ```c